 - Anari or feta cheese

-In a big casserole dish eat the oil, add all the vegetables and stir, add the water and put the lid and let simmer at low heat for 5 min, then stir again and continue cooking for 10 min, check if the cabbage is cook but still a bit firm and turn the heat off.
+In a big casserole dish eat the oil, add all the vegetables and mix, add the water and put the lid and let simmer at low heat for 5 min, then mix again and continue cooking for 10 min, check if the cabbage is cook but still a bit firm and turn the heat off.